Entry schemes

 - Henna Wahdati

-“I was eligible for SEAS on the basis of my rural education.
+“I was eligible for equity schemes (SEAS) on the basis of my rural education.
 This helped me immensely, as it bumped my ATAR up just enough to allow me entry into the Bachelor of Laws (Hons) and Arts.
 This was invaluable, and without it, I probably wouldn't be where I am today, graduating with a law degree at the end of this year and already working in the legal field.”

 - Ciara Bellis